Sizzyl/TF2Config/README.md

 As any TF2 config is, Sizzyl's config is a mix of many seperate mods brought together.
+To get the needed file for install, simply click over to the "Releases" section on GitHub.

 Here's a video showcasing it/how to install it: https://youtu.be/O51l3z3UnZk